 Article Translations: (Spanish)

 It used to be a common childhood illness in the United States, especially in kids under age 12.
 It's much rarer now, thanks to the varicella vaccine that kids get when they're 12 to 15 months old, followed by a booster shot at 4 to 6 years of age.

 The red, itchy skin rash usually starts on the abdomen or back and face, then spreads to almost everywhere else on the body (including the scalp, mouth, arms, legs, and genitals).

 The rash begins as many small red bumps that look like pimples or insect bites.
 They appear in waves over 2 to 4 days, then develop into thin-walled blisters filled with fluid.
 The blister walls break, leaving open sores, which finally crust over to become dry, brown scabs.

-All stages of the chickenpox rash (red bumps, blisters, and scabs) can appear on the body at the same time.
+All three stages of the chickenpox rash (red bumps, blisters, and scabs) appear on the body at the same time.
 The rash may spread wider or be more severe in kids who have weak immune systems or skin disorders like eczema.

 Chickenpox is caused by the varicella-zoster virus (VZV).
 This virus also can cause a painful skin rash called shingles (herpes zoster) later in life.
 After someone has had chickenpox, the virus stays dormant (resting) in the nervous system for the rest of their life.
 The virus can reactivate ("wake up") later as shingles.

 Kids who are vaccinated against chickenpox are much less likely to develop shingles when they get older.